Hymns (Godflesh album): Live performances

 Two weeks before Godflesh was set to tour in support of Hymns, G. C. Green, bass player and cofounding member, left the band to focus on his personal life.
 Broadrick, devastated by the departure, focused his efforts on finding a replacement.
 Killing Joke bassist Paul Raven ultimately filled the void, and he, Broadrick and Parsons played a handful of shows.
 In these concerts, "Requiem", a cover of the introductory track from Killing Joke's self-titled debut album, was performed.
 At one of those performances, Killing Joke singer Jaz Coleman joined Godflesh on stage.
 After those shows, a tour of North America alongside High on Fire and Isis was planned, but ultimately fell through when Broadrick experienced a nervous breakdown.
 The Hymns era proved to be tumultuous, resulting in few concerts played and the end of Godflesh.

 After the band reformed in 2010 and began to play shows again, the set lists were focused on early Godflesh material that Broadrick considered best.
-As such, no songs from Hymns were performed live, though Green suggested they rework and play "Defeated" and though Broadrick was interested in playing "Jesu".
+As such, no songs from Hymns were performed live, though Green suggested they rework and play "Defeated" and Broadrick was interested in playing "Jesu".